Florida Gulf and Atlantic Railroad

-The Florida Gulf and Atlantic Railroad is a shortline railroad owned and operated by RailUSA in the Florida Panhandle.
+The Florida Gulf and Atlantic Railroad is a shortline railroad owned and operated by the Pinsly Railroad Company in the Florida Panhandle.
 The line consists of 430 miles (692 km) of track: a main line from Baldwin, Florida (just west of Jacksonville), through Tallahassee to Pensacola, as well as a branch from Tallahassee north to Attapulgus, Georgia.

-The FG&A began operation on June 1, 2019, after RailUSA acquired the line from CSX Transportation.
+The FG&A began operation on June 1, 2019, after Pinsly (originally called RailUSA) acquired the line from CSX Transportation.
 The FG&A connects with CSX at Baldwin, Pensacola, and Attapulgus; with the AN Railway at Chattahoochee; and with the Bay Line Railroad at Cottondale.

 The Jacksonville-Pensacola line was the route of the Gulf Wind streamliner from 1949 to 1971.
 After two decades of freight-only service, passenger service resumed in 1993 when the route of Amtrak's Sunset Limited was extended beyond New Orleans to Orlando.
-Amtrak service was suspended in 2005 due to damage to track and trestles by Hurricane Katrina, and has never resumed east of New Orleans.
+Amtrak service was suspended in 2005 due to damage to track and trestles by Hurricane Katrina, and only resumed east of New Orleans when Amtrak's new Mardi Gras Service began between New Orleans and Mobile in August 2025.

 Lines and history

 Tallahassee station.
 The station was used by the Sunset Limited prior to 2005.

 The 373 miles of the Florida Gulf & Atlantic Railroad comprise the main line between Baldwin and Pensacola.
 The main line is known as the Tallahassee Subdivision east of the Chattahoochee River and the P&A Subdivision west of the river.

 The Florida Gulf & Atlantic Railroad's Bainbridge Subdivision runs as a branch line between Tallahassee north to Attapulgus, Georgia.
-The system connects with CSX Transportation at each end of the line in Baldwin, Pensacola, and Attapulgus.
+The system connects with CSX Transportation at each end of the main line in Baldwin and Pensacola, and at the northern end of the Bainbridge Subdivision in Attapulgus.
 CSX has trackage rights on the FG&A, but plans to use them only if their lines to the north are impassable.